 If you are going to be indulged in some moderate activities apart from taking notes and have a generous budget, this should be your choice.
 Its metallic casing makes it pretty strong and will protect your PC from damages; therefore, if rough handling is your concern, this PC has got you covered.
 Business personals looking for a durable piece that will long last and keep performing throughout should consider buying this laptop.

 This particular configuration is the best choice in XPS 13 series.
 However, if you need a laptop with better graphics and CPU performance, or if you can spend more, then look for higher variants of the Dell XPS 13 series.
-The range pricing starts from 989.98 USD.

 Note Taking Laptop Buyer’s Guide